brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/corporate-fraud.md

 ---
 layout: PageLayout
-metaTitle: Phoenix Child Pornography Attorney
+metaTitle: Phoenix Corporate Fraud Attorney
 metaDescription: >-
   The sooner you contact one of our Phoenix corporate fraud attorneys, the more we can do to protect your rights and your future.